In 2009 I studied abroad at Macquarie University in Sydney. This page covers the first portion of my trip: arrival, some tourism, and student life.

 2009-07-27 Panorama of the Blue Mountains

 2009-07-27 Behind us is an old plaque which says Charles Darwin visited this spot while travelling on the Beagle.
-He wrote of the area saying it went against all of his theories of evolution; leaves have an odour and flowers don't, the trees don't lose their leaves, flowers bloom all year around, etc. Evolution is the cause for all of these features, he didn't know the whole story.
+He wrote of the area saying it went against all of his theories of evolution; leaves have an odour and flowers don't, the trees don't lose their leaves, flowers bloom all year around, etc. Evolution is the cause for these features, he didn't know the whole story.
 For example: the leaves smell because they are heavy with oils, which makes them burn faster and hotter, and the resulting firestorm will rush through the forest too quickly to kill the trees.

 My last day of CIS orientation took us to the Taronga Zoo.
 Something like 90% of native Australian animals are nocturnal, so I struggled to capture their picture.
 My favourite Australian animal is the Echidna who was busy sitting in a dark room.
 The Platypus also disappointed us; we looked for five minutes until reading the sign that states the tank connects to a different room not available to the public.